 - Automatic shutoff when full

 - 2.62 total pounds for easy portability

-- Whisper technology for lower noise level
+- Whisper technology for a low noise level

-- Tied for most affordable dehumidifier
+- Tied for the most affordable dehumidifier

 - Does not work well in colder environments

-Crane Odor Reduction
+Crane Odor Reduction Dehumidifier

 - Compact design fits small bathrooms